oysteijo/simd_neuralnet/README.md

 neural network in the verification.
 The weights and other parameters of other neural network libraries should therefor be interchangeable with the weights of these.

-Say you train a neural network from Keras, and then you want to usi it in your C coded application?
+Say you train a neural network from Keras, and then you want to use it in your C coded application?
 Then you can simply store the weights from your Keras neural network and loed them into this codes, and you whole neural network is totally independent of both Pyrhon and Keras (and a GPU).